-Aspect/ Indicator Requirements Comment
+Aspect/ Requirements Comment

+Indicator

 Governance and decision making

-Governance and Majority non business representatives in key decision making decision making PEFC ST 1001:2017 - Standard Setting - Requirements 6.2.1 The standardizing body shall identify stakeholders relevant to the objectives and scope of the standard-setting activities by means of a stakeholder identification mapping exercise [] 6.2.2 Identification of stakeholder groups shall be based on nine major stakeholder groups as defined by Agenda 21 of the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro in 1992.
-At least the following groups shall be included in the stakeholder mapping: forest owners, business and industry, indigenous people, non-government organizations, scientific and technological community, workers and trade unions.
+Majority non business representatives in key decision making PEFC ST 1001:2017 - Standard Setting - Requirements 6.2.1 The standardizing body shall identify stakeholders relevant to the objectives and scope of the standard-setting activities by means of a stakeholder identification mapping exercise [] 6.2.2 Identification of stakeholder groups shall be based on nine major stakeholder groups as defined by Agenda 21 of the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro in 1992.
+At least the following groups shall be included in the stakeholder mapping: • forest owners, • business and industry, • indigenous people, • non-government organizations, • scientific and technological community, • workers and trade unions.
 Other groups shall be added if relevant to the scope of standard-setting activities.
 Note: The full list of nine major stakeholder groups defined by Agenda 21 of the United Nations Conference on Environment and Development consists of: (i) business and industry, (ii) children and youth, (iii) forest owners, (iv) indigenous peoples, (v) local authorities, (vi) non-government organizations, (vii) scientific and technological community, (viii) women, and (ix) workers and trade unions.
 6.4.1 The standardizing body shall establish a permanent or temporary working group or adjust the composition of an already existing working group based on nominations it received.
-Acceptance and refusal of nominations shall be justified in relation to the requirements for balanced representation of the working group, considerations of an appropriate gender balance, relevance of the organization, an individual's competence, an individual's relevant PEFC requires for standard setting working groups to have balanced representation and decision making, where no single can dominate, nor be dominated, in the process.
+Acceptance and refusal of nominations shall be justified in relation to the requirements for balanced representation of the working group, considerations of an appropriate gender balance, relevance of the organization, an individual's competence, an individual's relevant experience and resources available for standard-setting.
+PEFC requires for standard setting working groups to have balanced representation and decision making, where no single can dominate, nor be dominated, in the process.
 Standard setting working groups are based on the nine major stakeholder groups identified in Agenda 21.
 "Business and industry" is one of the nine groups.
 The decision of the working group to recommend the final draft for formal approval shall be taken on the basis of consensus.
-When Yes
+When there is evidence of consensus, the Yes